 Before your assessment

-Before your telephone assessment with Lambeth Talking Therapies Service, you will need to download and complete this PHQ9 and GAD7 questionnaire.
+Before your telephone assessment with Lambeth Talking Therapies Service, you will be emailed a questionnaire to complete.
+If you do not receive this via email, please download and complete this PHQ9 and GAD7 questionnaire.
 Please ensure the scores are totalled up and have it with you for your assessment.

 Current waiting times are (if you are flexible about appointment times):

-- Initial telephone assessment – 5 working days (if you have used other mental health services it will be 15 working days, so we can gather information and make sure we are the best service to help you)
+- Initial telephone assessment – within 3 weeks (if you have used other mental health services it may be slightly longer so we can gather information and make sure we are the best service to help you)

 - Online therapy – no wait for an appointment

-- Low Intensity Guided Self Help (Cognitive Behavioural therapy approach) – 2 – 6 weeks, offered via telephone, virtual clinics and face to face (limited capacity and therefore longer wait)
+- Low Intensity Guided Self Help (Cognitive Behavioural therapy approach) – booked at assessment to start within 2 – 6 weeks, offered via telephone and virtual clinics

-- High Intensity Cognitive Behavioural Therapy – 4-5 month, this is offered as virtual clinics or face to face sessions
+- High Intensity Cognitive Behavioural Therapy – 2 – 3 months wait, this is offered via virtual clinics

-These times are provided as a guide and are based on typical waits experienced by clients who have some flexibility on times and location.
-We do have cancellations so if you are flexible you may be seen sooner than this.
+These times are provided as a guide and are based on typical waits experienced by clients who have some flexibility on times and dates.
+We do have cancellations so you may be seen sooner.

 We share information about you (your personal data) for the Improving Access to Psychological Therapies (IAPT) Data Set, to help achieve better outcomes and experiences of care.